 This behavior is supported by the Built-In System Intent Confidence Threshold routing parameter.
 If the confidence score for the

 exit intent exceeds that threshold, that intent is treated as a candidate for further evaluation.
 Starting with platform version 20.12, the default value for this threshold is .9 (90% confidence).
 In earlier platform versions, the default is .6.

-Assembling skills that share the same domain into a skill group solves this problem.
-The digital assistant considers all of the skills within a group as a single, logical skill.
+To optimize routing behavior among related skills, you can define a skill group.
+Within a digital assistant, all of the skills within a group are treated as a single, logical skill.
 As a result, all of the skills in the group are considered part of the current context, so all of their intents are weighted equally during intent resolution.

 Group Context vs. Skill Context